senacor/Tutorials-Microservices/README.md

 You add an elastic load balancer to the project setup on AWS.
 You understand application level load balancing.

 #### Tasks

-1. Define a load balancing strategy for the project.
-You will most likely have to adapt the database setup.
-2. Create a new task definition that that defines a container deployment that makes it possible to apply your load balancing strategy.
+1. Read into [Elastic Load Balancing](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-load-balancing.html) on amazon AWS.
+2. Create and configure an [Application Load Balancer](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) in your EC2 console (for the VPC from stage 11).
-3. Create an ECS cluster and Service and add a load balancer.
+3. Create an ECS cluster based on the setup from stage 11 (RDS managed DBs, VPC).
+4. Add a service and configure the Application Load Balancer for the service.

-### Stage 13 - Cloud Storage
+### Stage 13 - Cloud Storage with amazon SimpleDB

 #### Goal
 Instead of running a database in a docker container you should utilize the simple storage service (S3) of amazon AWS.